Ikea's Smart Lighting platform quickly addresses our biggest complaint

 In a translated press release, Ikea wrote: “In the summer and fall will be able to connect their smart lighting with Amazon Alexa or Google Assistant and install and adjust the lighting using Apple Home app and make it work together with other accessories used together with HomeKit, Google Assistant and Amazon Alexa - such as thermostats, door locks, sensors, ceiling fans, blinds and more.”

-In our review posted on Tuesday we gave the Ikea Smart Lighting platform a solid 8/10 review.
-Our reviewer dished out praise for its affordability, easy set-up, well designed app and the ability to use without Wi-Fi.
+In our review, posted on Tuesday, we gave the Ikea Smart Lighting platform a solid 8/10 review.
+Our reviewer dished out praise for its affordability, easy set-up, well-designed app and the ability to use without Wi-Fi.

 However, beyond the lack of colored bulbs, the omission of voice control was our chief bugbear.